Germinal Horizon Wiltshire

-The Germinal Research Station is a key step in innovation and product development.
-It is the link between pure science and novel breeding, which sponsored by Germinal, takes place at IBERS.
+Germinal Horizon Wiltshire is a key step in innovation and product development.
+It is the link between pure science and novel breeding, which is conducted at Germinal Horizon Aberystwyth.

-The Germinal Research Station is based in Wiltshire on a working beef farm, in a major livestock production area, it combines the science and rigour of trials, with the application and practical application of farming.
-Whilst still using small plot work, it is a screen for official trials for varieties of grass, clover, maize, forage brassica and herbs, such as chicory and plantain.
-Trials undertaken at this site ensure only the best varieties go forward to final official testing.
+Germinal Horizon Wiltshire is situated on a working beef farm in a major livestock production area.
+It combines the science and rigour of trials with the practical application of farming.
+While still using small plot work, it is a screen for official trials of varieties of grass, clover, maize, forage brassica and herbs, such as chicory and plantain.
+Trials undertaken at Germinal Horizon Wiltshire ensure only the best varieties go forward to final official testing.

-The Germinal Research Station is comprehensively equipped, staffed by Jo Matthews formerly head of forage trials for the National Institute of Agricultural Botany (NIAB), it has a modern Haldrup plot harvester with on-board Near-Infrared Spectroscopy (NIRS) capability, ovens for drying crops and the latest seed drills and crop establishment equipment.
+Germinal Horizon Wiltshire is comprehensively equipped, staffed by Jo Matthews, formerly head of forage trials for the National Institute of Agricultural Botany (NIAB).
+The facility has a modern Haldrup plot harvester with on-board Near-Infrared Spectroscopy (NIRS) capability, ovens for drying crops and the latest seed drills and crop establishment equipment.

 There are also conference facilities for farmer and trade meetings.